 - Life events such as marriage, having a child, or buying a first home create or awaken the understanding of a need for life insurance.

-- Immediate context, such as the information they are looking at online, brings that need near to top of mind.
+- Immediate context, such as the information they are looking at online, brings thcoat need near to top of mind.

 When life events combine with an immediate context that make risks and responsibilities salient (more likely to be top of mind) in that moment.

 We conducted an experiment that randomly placed 2,852 U.K. participants into hypothetical predictive moment scenarios.
-We then measured how effectively a predictive moment was created, using a neuroscience testing technique called Implicit Reaction Time, which assesses the conviction behind participants’ answers to attitudinal questions by the time it takes them to respond.
+We measured whether the simulations impacted participants’ receptiveness to life insurance using neuroscience techniques, collaborating with research agency Walnut Unlimited to administer the technique.
+The testing technique used was called Implicit Reaction Time, which assesses the conviction behind participants’ answers to attitudinal questions by the time it takes them to respond.

 Implicit Reaction Time Test